 Most of the money spent in political campaigns is spent on campaign ads.
 The candidates with the most money have the loudest voices, drowning out ordinary people running for office.
 In other countries, negative ads aren't even allowed.
 Politicians are given free and equal airtime so that you can learn about what they stand for in a level and fair manner.

 6. CONSTITUTIONAL AMENDMENT

 Since the devastating Citizens United v.
-FEC Supreme Court decision, over 700 cities and 17 states have passed resolutions calling for a constitutional amendment.
+FEC Supreme Court decision, almost 750 cities and 19 states have passed resolutions calling for a constitutional amendment.
 Even Former Supreme Court Justice John Paul Stevens has written a book called The Six Amendments, with two amendments that are aligned with our solutions.

 7. ANTI-CORRUPTION ACT

 Represent US offers a plan for action with their Anti-Corruption Act.
 On Nov.
 4th, 2014, voters in Tallahassee, Florida, made history by approving the first city Anti-Corruption Act in the US by an overwhelming 2 – 1 margin.
 Pledge your support to fix corruption in your city today.